 It’s worth getting a copy of your credit report from all three CRAs if you haven’t applied before or checked it for a long time.
 This is because each report might contain different information from different credit providers.

 You will not be penalised for checking your report.
 It will not affect your credit score so you can take a look at it as many times as you like.

 How Can I Check My Credit Report?

 Credit Reference Agencies in the UK have a statutory obligation to provide you with a FREE copy of your credit report.
 You can request for this to be done in writing or you can access your report online from the 3 main CRAs: Experian, Equifax and TransUnion.

 In addition to these statutory reports, CRAs offer a number of more comprehensive services that can help you interpret the information in your report:

-- Experian: their CreditExpert service is free to trial (for 30 days).
+- Experian: their CreditExpert service is free to trial for new customers only (for 30 days).
 After the trial period is over you pay £14.99 per month.

 - TransUnion: you can get their free-for-life credit report service via Credit Karma.

 - Equifax: you can access their free monthly credit report service via Clearscore.
 In addition to this, Equifax also provides a full monitoring service, like Experian, which is free to trial (for 30 days) and then costs £7.95 per month once the trial period finishes.